 At Ivywood Apothecary we grow and produce the majority of the herbal medicines we use for our patients.
 We produce high quality medicines form our plants as we believe in running our clinical practice as sustainably as possible.
 Our practice combines herbal medicine, naturopathy and nutritional therapy.
 We offer a large range of tests from Genova Diagnostics.
 As qualified phlebotomists blood samples for tests can be taken if needed as part of consultations.
+Through our clinical experience we found the use of medicinal mushrooms invaluable alongside herbal medicnes and nutrition.
+We now supply other healthcare professionals and the public with the MycoNutri range of medicinal mushrooms via our online shop.

 Sharing knowledge to help empower other towards better health is key to our clinical practice.
 We teach courses to the public on herbal medicine and nutrition.
 Check out our events page for more information on our courses.